CornellDataScience/timelyai/README.md

 ## Purpose

 TimelyAI is a web application that connects to Google Calendar to turn goals and constraints into a realistic, time‑boxed weekly plan.
-It schedules focused work blocks, respects quiet hours and existing events, and keeps your calendar as the single source of truth.
+It schedules focused work blocks, respects quiet hours and existing events, and allows for easy integration of daily tasks into a single well-organized calendar.

 ## Implementation